AresMUSH/ares-docker/README.md

 > Note: All commands can be run in Windows PowerShell or Mac Terminal.

-6. Launch a shell connected to the container using this command:
+6. In a new PowerShell/Terminal window, use this command to launch a shell connected to the container:

 ```
      docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-7. Within the **docker shell**, run these commands to set up the game using this command:
+7. Within the **docker shell**, run these commands to set up the game:

 ```
     cd aresmush